chaos-polymtl/lethe/.github/PULL_REQUEST_TEMPLATE/pull_request_template_example.md

 See [this page](https://chaos-polymtl.github.io/lethe/documentation/contributing.html#pull-requests) for more information about the pull request process.

 Code related list:
-- [ ] Lethe documentation is updated
+- [ ] Lethe documentation is up to date
-- [ ] The branch has been rebased onto master
+- [ ] The branch is rebased onto master
-- [ ] Code is indented with indent-all and .prm files with prm-indent
+- [ ] Code is indented with indent-all and .prm files (examples and tests) with prm-indent
-- [ ] Links have been added to parent .rst files.
+- [ ] Links are added to parent .rst files.

 Pull request related list:
-- [ ] Labels have been applied
+- [ ] Labels are applied
 - [ ] There are at least 2 reviewers (or 1 if small feature) excluding the responsible for the merge
 - [ ] If this PR closes an issue or is related to a project, it is linked in the "Projects" or "Development" section
 - [ ] If any future works is planed, an issue is opened